 Kids at schools involved in Fresh Tastes are learning how to make healthier food and drink choices to create good habits for life.
-Their school might be focusing on the Classroom Learning action area of Fresh Tastes where they’ll be learning about the Australian Guide to Healthy Eating through the Food&ME resources.
+Their school might be focusing on the Classroom Learning action area of Fresh Tastes where they’ll be learning about the Australian Guide to Healthy Eating and how to make healthier lunchbox choices through the Food&ME resources.
 Or their school might be focusing on the Food For Sale action area to ensure there are healthy choices available from their school canteen, and at school events and fundraisers.

 To find out more about what your child is learning at school and continue the learning at home, check out the videos and useful resources below.

 Watch what the little experts think about water!

 Your little experts know how to make healthier choices!

 Make a healthier switch with the little experts!

 Making Healthier Choices How-to Guide: brush up on your nutrition knowledge by completing this quick online guide to the Australian Dietary Guidelines.
 It only takes 10mins, why not do it together as a family?

 FoodSwitch App: download this app to help you choose healthier packaged foods.
 Watch the ‘Make a healthier switch’ video where the little experts will show you how to use it.